Assistant Coach – 5th Season

 The Tigers had five players collect over a .300 batting average which included All-SEC honorees A.J.
 Andrews (first team), Bianka Bell (second team) and Jacee Blades (second team).
 Andrews was the 15th player in program history to notch NFCA All-America status, while Bell garnered the SEC’s Freshman of the Year award after her 12 homers tied for third-most in program history for a single season.

-Dobson has been heavily involved with USA Softball over the last three summers.
+Dobson has been heavily involved with USA Softball over the last four summers.
 He served as an assistant coach on the USA Softball Elite Team in 2012 and the USA Softball Women’s National Team in 2013.
 He traveled with Team USA to the World Cup of Softball and the Canadian Open and returned as an assistant coach for the senior national team in the summer of 2014.

 Dobson spent the previous four seasons as the head coach of Southern Miss.
 During his tenure with the Golden Eagles, he coached seven All-Conference USA performers highlighted by Megan Hill.
 The four-time All-Conference USA pick set eight offensive program records, including hits (205), RBIs (151), runs scored (148), home runs (48) and total bases (398).
 She also garnered NFCA All-Midwest First-Team accolades, the program's first recipient since the 2000 season.

 Prior to Southern Miss, Dobson served as an assistant coach at Oklahoma for five seasons.
 He helped the Sooners continue to develop their reputation as not only a Big 12 offensive powerhouse but a national offensive juggernaut.